fitchmultz/rmds/COMPARISON.md

 ## Why rmds?

 `rmds` provides a focused, command-line solution for a common problem facing macOS users.
 Its simplicity, scriptability, and active maintenance make it an ideal candidate for inclusion in Homebrew core.
+There are currently no active, specialized tools in Homebrew core for managing .DS_Store files, making `rmds` a valuable addition to the ecosystem.